odoo/documentation/website/publish/multi_website.rst

   :align: center

 When you edit the page again, the change only affects the current website.
-A new page is actually duplicated and tied up to the website.
+A new page is duplicated and tied up to the website.
 The original page still being linked to all websites.

 .. tip::
-      By grouping pages by URL in the page manager, you easily find the original page behind each edited page.
+      By grouping pages by URL in the page manager, you quickly find the original page behind each edited page.

 .. image:: media/multi_website11.png